igorferst/igorferst.github.io/about.md

 permalink: /about/
 ---

+This blog is powered by [Jekyll](https://jekyllrb.com/) and hosted on [Github Pages](https://pages.github.com/).

-My name is Igor.
-You can find professional information about me on [LinkedIn](https://www.linkedin.com/in/igorferst).
+You can find professional information about the author on [LinkedIn](https://www.linkedin.com/in/igorferst).